Temerold/DailyTwitterQuote/README.md

 </div>

 ## Set-up
-1. Install Python 3.0 or higher -- although *preferably* the latest version.
+1. Install Python 3.0 or newer -- although *preferably* the latest version.
 2. Install the following packages with pip, or by running the [`install_requirements.bat`](install_requirements.bat) script:

     | Package | Version |